 CYBERCOM is organized into four service components that provide forces to the command: Army Cyber Command, the Navy's U.S. Fleet Cyber Command, Marine Forces Cyberspace Command, and Air Forces Cyber/16th Air Force.
 The commanders of these service components are dual-hatted as Joint Force Headquarters Cyber (JFHQ-C) commanders.
 CYBERCOM also has two subordinate unified commands that conduct operations on a continuing basis for the command: the Cyber National Mission Forces (CNMF) and DOD Cyber Defense Command (formerly JFHQ-DODIN).

-The Cyber Mission Force (CMF), CYBERCOM's operational arm, comprises several cyber mission forces.
-The CMF consists of the Cyber National Mission Force, the Cyber Protection Force, and the Cyber Combat Mission Force, each with their own associated mission teams.
+The Cyber Mission Force (CMF), CYBERCOM's operational arm, comprises several cyber mission forces: The CMF consists of the Cyber National Mission Force, the Cyber Protection Force, and the Cyber Combat Mission Force, each with their own associated mission teams.
 These teams are controlled through the four subordinate service JFHQs and the two subordinate unified commands.
 Coast Guard Cyber Command, part of the Department of Homeland Security, has a direct support relationship to CYBERCOM.
+Congress has been exploring the idea of creating a separate cyber military service under CYBERCOM through the Cyberspace Solarium Commission (CSC), created by Congress in the National Defense Authorization Act for Fiscal Year 2019 (NDAA; P.L.
+115-232).

 In view of CYBERCOM's specialized missions that require uniquely trained personnel and equipment, Congress has in 10 U.S.C. §167b provided the command with expanded authorities related to budget, acquisitions, and personnel management processes—authorities that are, in general, broader than those provided to certain other CCMDs and similar to those of the military departments.
-In 2018, President Donald J. Trump delegated additional authorities to the SECDEF for certain military cyberspace operations, according to DOD.
+In 2018, the Trump administration delegated additional authorities to the SECDEF for certain military cyberspace operations, according to DOD.

 DOD requests funding for CYBERCOM in budget justification documents associated with multiple Defense-Wide accounts: Operations and Maintenance (O&M); Procurement; and Research, Development, Test, and Evaluation (RDT&E).
 The Department of the Army serves as the Combatant Command Support Agent for CYBERCOM, providing the command logistical and administrative support.
 Congress in Section 1507 of P.L.
 117-81 assigned certain budget responsibilities to the CYBERCOM commander.
 Since FY2024, DOD has requested headquarters funding as part of a line item for the command within the O&M, Defense-Wide account (rather than in the Army's O&M account).
 In FY2025, Congress provided CYBERCOM $1.6 billion for O&M, $109.7 million for procurement, and $1.0 billion for RDT&E.

 On April 4, 2025, DOD announced that Air Force General Timothy Haugh was no longer serving as commander of CYBERCOM or DIRNSA.
 Lieutenant General Hartman assumed the role of acting commander of CYBERCOM.
-A new commander may be nominated for consideration.
+A new, permanent commander has been nominated for consideration.
+The Senate confirms individuals appointed to the grade of 4-star general or admiral and assigns them to CYBERCOM commander under 10 U.S.C. §601.
+In anticipation of hearings to confirm Army Lt.
+Gen. Joshua M. Rudd, Congress may consider:

-In 2022, the SECDEF and Director of National Intelligence (DNI) sponsored a study of the dual-role CYBERCOM commander/DIRNSA leadership arrangement that, according to Haugh, concluded "protecting our national security would be more costly and less decisive if NSA and USCYBERCOM were led by two different leaders, and that the dual-hat arrangement produces better outcomes for the nation."
-According to Haugh, the SECDEF, the DNI, and the Chairman of the Joint Chiefs of Staff "subsequently determined to maintain the arrangement," and DOD has "focused on ensuring an enduring and sustainable dual-hat arrangement."
+In 2022, the SECDEF and Director of National Intelligence (DNI) sponsored a study of the dual-hatted CYBERCOM commander/DIRNSA leadership arrangement that, according to Haugh, concluded "protecting our national security would be more costly and less decisive if NSA and USCYBERCOM were led by two different leaders, and that the dual-hat arrangement produces better outcomes for the nation."
+According to Haugh, the SECDEF, the Director of National Intelligence (DNI), and the Chairman of the Joint Chiefs of Staff "subsequently determined to maintain the arrangement," and DOD has "focused on ensuring an enduring and sustainable dual-hat arrangement."

 In 2022, Congress increased its oversight of the relationship between CYBERCOM and NSA, in Section 1556 of P.L.
 117-263, by directing the SECDEF to provide the congressional defense committees with an annual briefing on the command relationship and operations of CYBERCOM and NSA.